NoLtour/Uni-notes/(Year 3) Aerothermodynamics/2 Two-dimensional gas dynamics/2.1/oblique shock equations.md

 Easy. ([[as fucking if we both know you are not going to try|the rearrangement is left as an exercise for the reader]])

+Now something to realise is that we generally know $\theta$, so this equation is the wrong way around!
+Good luck rearranging for $\beta$ lmao, this is where the normal shock tables and online calculators save us.